HOW MORT WORKS

 This team focuses on external factors related to the robot.
 Sponsors are obtained, events and programs for the community are run, funds are risen for the team, and our team is marketed to the public and local community through social media, videos, and press releases on various platforms.

-Ranging from community service and school demos, to appearing at and hosting public events, Chairman's works to spread the word of MORT, FIRST, and STEAM Education.
+Ranging from community service and school demos, to appearing at and hosting public events, Impact works to spread the word of MORT, FIRST, and STEAM Education.
 The Chairman's team is also tasked with driving the values of Gracious Professionalism into the team.

 The Business team handles the financial aspects of the team; namely our business plan, fundraising, budgeting, for events.
 In conjunction with the Chairman's team, Business works to recruit new team members and find new companies to potentially sponsor our team.
 Business also works to create a business plan that highlights the business-related aspects of the team for the year.